ed-insights-ai/n8n-projectspace/docs/workflow-spec-soccer.md

 ## Quick Reference Summary

-**What**: Automatically extracts all Harding soccer player statistics into Excel-ready CSV file

-**Why**: Saves 2-3 hours of manual data collection per session, eliminates errors, enables weekly analysis

-**Who**: Soccer coaching staff use weekly during season, monthly during off-season

-**How**: One-click execution in n8n - no technical knowledge required
+**What**: Automatically builds comprehensive multi-institutional soccer analytics database from university websites

+**Why**: Creates unprecedented dataset for cross-school analysis, recruiting intelligence, and predictive modeling

+**Who**: Coaching staff, athletic departments, researchers, and sports analytics professionals

+**How**: Configurable execution per school/season - appends to growing master dataset

-**Output**: "harding_msoc_2024_stats.csv" with complete game-by-game player statistics
+**Output**: Master dataset collection with cumulative team, game, and player statistics from multiple universities and seasons

-**Time**: 2-5 minutes execution, ready for immediate Excel import
+**Scale**: Supports unlimited schools and seasons - designed for conference-wide and regional analysis

+**Analytics**: Enables machine learning, player comparison, recruiting insights, and competitive intelligence

-**Support**: Contact Ed Insights Team for technical issues or enhancement requests
+**Support**: Contact Ed Insights Team for adding new schools or enhancement requests

 ---

 ## Impact Statement

-This workflow represents a 95% efficiency gain in sports data collection, transforming hours of manual work into minutes of automated processing.
-It enables the coaching staff to focus on what they do best - developing players and winning games - instead of copying and pasting statistics.
-The consistent, error-free data format also opens opportunities for advanced analytics and performance insights that were previously impractical due to time constraints.
+This workflow represents a 95% efficiency gain in sports data collection while creating an unprecedented multi-institutional soccer analytics database.
+It transforms hours of manual work into minutes of automated processing across multiple schools and seasons.
+The cumulative dataset enables coaching staff to benchmark against peer institutions, identify recruiting targets based on comprehensive performance data, and leverage machine learning insights that were previously impossible with limited single-school datasets.
+This scalable approach creates a competitive advantage through data-driven decision making at the conference and regional level.